johanneslamers/backup-suite/README.md

 ````

 ## Setup backup location and credentials
-Then we can the backup folder and the environment file that holds our credentials.
+Now we create the backup folder and the environment file that holds our credentials.

 ````
 mkdir ~/backup